 - 7.2 The final component of this funding plan is consistent with the funding requirements of SPS 160 because it refers to additional top-up contributions to restore the VBI to 100%.
 SPS 160 requires restoration plans to be developed to restore the VBI to 100% within three years, when prescribed circumstances apply.
-The prescribed circumstances are a VBI below the Trustee adopted shortfall limit (i.e. currently 97%) at any time or below 100% at the date of an actuarial investigation or while an actuarial investigation is being undertaken. - 7.3 Our calculations at 30 June 2021 using the "best estimate" funding assumptions show that the present funding arrangements are expected to be adequate to meet the expected Defined Benefit plan liabilities.
+The prescribed circumstances are a VBI below the Trustee adopted shortfall limit (i.e. currently 97%) at any time or below 100% at the date of an actuarial investigation or while an actuarial investigation is being undertaken. - 7.3 Our calculations at 30 June 2022 using the "best estimate" funding assumptions show that the present funding arrangements are expected to be adequate to meet the expected Defined Benefit plan liabilities.

-Total Service Liability Surplus/ Deficit as at 30 June 2021
+Total Service Liability Surplus/ Deficit as at 30 June 2022

-- 7.4 As at 30 June 2021 there was a total service liability surplus of \$270.3 million.
-This means that the current value of assets plus expected future contributions is more than the value of expected future benefits and expenses by \$270.3 million, assuming that the Authorities contribute at a rate in line with the currently legislated Superannuation Guarantee Charge as a percentage of salaries (i.e. currently 10.0% of salaries but increasing in the future).
-Full details of these calculations are set out in Appendix E. - 7.5 The total service liability surplus as at 30 June 2020 was \$200 million.
-The actuarial surplus has increased over the year mainly due to financial experience (excess of investment return above salary increase and price inflation) being significantly higher than assumed.
-The changes to financial assumptions have partially offset the increase. - 7.6 The existing funding arrangements are expected to be adequate if the current assumptions are borne out in practice.
-In fact, the total service liability surplus of \$270.3 million is higher than the expected value of all future Authority contributions (less tax) of \$71 million (refer to Appendix E).
-This means that if experience is as expected from 30 June 2021, Authorities would not need to make any further contributions to the Defined Benefit plan.
+- As at 30 June 2022 there was a total service liability surplus of \$105.8 million.
+This means that the current value of assets plus expected future contributions is more than the value of expected future benefits and expenses by \$105.8 million, assuming that the Authorities contribute at a rate in line with the currently legislated Superannuation Guarantee Charge as a percentage of salaries (i.e. currently 10.5% of salaries but increasing in the future).
+Full details of these calculations are set out in Appendix E. - 7.5 The total service liability surplus as at 30 June 2021 was \$270.3 million.
+The actuarial surplus has decreased over the year mainly due to financial experience (excess of investment return above salary increase and price inflation) being significantly lower than assumed. - 7.6 The existing funding arrangements are expected to be adequate if the current assumptions are borne out in practice.
+In fact, the total service liability surplus of \$105.8 million is higher than the expected value of all future Authority contributions (less tax) of \$59.9 million (refer to Appendix E).
+This means that if experience is as expected from 30 June 2022, Authorities would not need to make any further contributions to the Defined Benefit plan.
 The long term Authority contribution rate implied by the aggregate funding method would be zero. - 7.7 Nevertheless, it needs to be recognised that the ultimate cost of benefits for members of the Defined Benefit plan will depend on the actual future experience of all the relevant factors (investment earnings, salary growth, pensioner mortality, turnover rates, etc.).
 Therefore, the contribution arrangements will need to be varied as the actual experience unfolds.